TrilonIO/aspnetcore-angular-universal/README.md

   - Baked in best-practices (follows Angular style guide)
   - Bootstrap4 (with ng2-bootstrap) - can be rendered on the server

-- Webpack build system
+- Webpack build system (Webpack 2)
   - HMR : Hot Module Reloading/Replacement
-    - NgRx state management integrated to hold state between HMR builds!
+    - NgRx utilized and setup to **hold app State between HMR builds**
   - Production builds
   - Webpack Dashboard

+- Docker support

 - Testing frameworks
   - Unit testing with Karma/Jasmine
+  - E2E testing with Protractor

 - Productivity
+  - Typescript 2
   - Codelyzer (for Real-Sime static code analysis)
     - VSCode & Atom provide real-time analysis out of the box.
     - **NOTE**: Does not fully work with Visual Studio yet.
 (Even with 1.1.0-preview)